 Without heave dampers, weight transfer from braking and accelerating would be exerted on the normal dampers, which can bottom out the dampers when you need to turn.
-Heave dampers resist and smooth out the forward/backward weight transfers, allowing you to reserve the normal dampers for side to side handling.
+Heave dampers resist and smooth out the forward/backward weight transfers, reducing the impact on the normal dampers so they can be reserved for side to side handling.
 This allows you to be more aggressive with braking and accelerating during cornering without interrupting your steering.
-However, they do not completely eliminate weight transfer, so turning too sharply while braking hard can still cause the rear end to break loose.
+However, they do not eliminate weight transfer, only delay it, so turning too sharply while braking hard can still cause the rear end to break loose.

 For the front, a stiffer bump slows down the transition to oversteer from braking, allowing you to brake later and turn into a corner without destabilizing the car, but too stiff and it will make turning more difficult.
 A stiffer rebound keeps the weight on the front so you can keep turning after releasing the brakes, but you do want to recover quickly enough to stabilize the car.
-For the rear, a stiffer bump allows the car to turn more as you accelerate out, so you can start accelerating out of a turn earlier without understeering.
+For the rear, a stiffer bump allows the car to turn more as you accelerate, so you can step on the throttle coming out of a turn earlier without understeering.
 A stiffer rebound makes the car more resistant to turning after releasing the throttle, which can improve stability when entering shallow turns that do not require braking.
-I suggest 5,3 for the front, and 8,4 for the rear.
+I suggest 5,3 for the front, and 9,4 for the rear.

 The fast bump and rebound are similar to that of the normal dampers.
 Any bumps that hit both wheels will affect the heave dampers.
 I suggest setting them the same as on the normal dampers for consistent road bump handling.